 Mairo Notton was born in Haapsalu, Estonia and has been calling NYC home since year 2000.
 He graduated Tallinn University of Applied Sciences, attended City University of New York for science and fine art classes and has a BA in interior design from School of Visual Arts.
 Inspired by nature and outdoors, he currently works as design-builder in architectural field focusing on woodworking and cabinetry projects.
 He volunteers with children and youth cultural and recreational organizations.

-Jane is an Estonian cultural activist currently located in Washington D.C.
+Jane is an Estonian cultural liason currently located in Washington D.C.

 Aire Kolbre Salmre was born in Tallinn.
 She attended Tallinn’s Teachers Seminary (known as the State English College during the first independence period).
 Her first year there was interrupted by the war.
 She graduated from the Estonian elementary school in the displaced-persons camp in Blomberg, Germany, before coming to the USA in 1949.
 She has a degree in nursing from Hunter College, New York, and an MA in health and science education from Teachers College, Columbia University.
 She was East-Coast editor of the Estonian home and family magazine in exile Triinu from 1984 to 1995.
 She is the author of numerous articles for magazines and books.
 Previously, she has served on juries for the Kultuurfond, as editor of Vaba Eesti Sõna, and as an auditor for the Nordic Press.